andrejw27/genomic-data-representations-for-hgt-detection/README.md

 **Steps**:

-* change the filename to either benbow, islandpick, gicluster, or rvm to run the hyperparameter tuning on each data set
+* change the value for `--filename` to either `benbow, islandpick, gicluster, or rvm` to run the hyperparameter tuning on each data set

 ```
-python hyperparameter_tuning.py --n-worker 5 --filename benbow
+python hyperparameter_tuning.py --n-worker 5 --filename "benbow"
 ```

 **- Predict genomic islands (GIs):**